KiBraByte/pacman-wasm/README.md

 ### Compile Rust lib to wasm
 Go into the project root and run

  wasm-pack build

 A directory (./pkg) should be created.

 ### Install packages from packages.json
-Go into the www directory and run.
+Go into the www directory and run

  npm install

 ### create js bundle, that is used by index.html
-Go into the www directory and run.
+Go into the www directory and run

  npx webpack -config webpack.conf.js

 A directory (./dist), which contains the file bundle.js, should be created.